turingschool/curriculum-site/module3/lessons/intro_to_cypress_prework.md

 ## What are acceptance tests?

-In our User Stories lesson, we learned about describing user flows.
-We also learned about writing _acceptance criteria_.
 A user story describes the WHAT of a user flow: what is supposed to happen?
 Acceptance criteria describes the HOW of a user flow: how is that accomplished?
+[Learn more about user stories here!](https://frontend.turing.edu/lessons/module-3/user-stories)

 Acceptance testing ensures that the acceptance criteria were successfully implemented.
 It doesn't just manually call functions; it runs the actual application and walks through a user flow via the app UI.
 When we run acceptance tests, we use the client, and stub out (we'll learn about this later) our network requests and other services.